-Tell us about Purpose and the journey to where you are now.
+Tell us about Purpose Financial and the journey to where you are now.

-Purpose Investments is the business that I founded about six years ago after I sold my previous company, Claymore Investments, really with this goal of continuing along the journey of helping the industry rally around its customers and improve the way we build better investment management.
+Purpose Investments is the business that I founded about six years ago after I sold my previous company, Claymore Investments.
+The goal was to continue along the journey of helping the industry rally around its customers and improve the way we build better investment management.
 And now, with Purpose Financial, it’s about even broader financial services products to small businesses and consumers alike.